JanssenProject/jans/docs/admin/auth-server/session-management/README.md

 To end another person's session, Jans Auth Server has a [Session Revocation Endpoint](../endpoints/session-revocation.md) (`/revoke_session`).

-## Session Event Interception Script
+## Session Event Interception Scripts

 It is possible to add custom business logic as Jans Auth Server detects session events, see: